 Important for 2026: Repeated “late but paid” behaviour is now tracked by lenders, not just defaults.

-Credit utilisation means how much of your credit limit you are using.
+Credit utilization means how much of your credit limit you are using.

 Example: